draivin/hsnips/README.md

 Additionally, you can create an `all.hsnips` file for snippets that should be available on all languages.

 ### Snippets file
-A snippet is a file with the `.hsnips` extension, the file is composed of two types of blocks: global blocks and snippet blocks.
+A snippets file is a file with the `.hsnips` extension, the file is composed of two types of blocks: global blocks and snippet blocks.

 Global blocks are JavaScript code blocks with code that is shared between all the snippets defined in the current file.
 They are defined with the `global` keyword, as follows: